Last modified: Nov. 14, 2024, 9:55 a.m.

 See also bladmineerders.be

-In preparation of ovipositing, which takes place at the bottom of the leaf close to the leaf edge, the female makes a number of 'trial punctures', which are later on, often still visible as a curving row of 2–7 brown spots perpendicular to the initial corridor.
+In preparation for ovipositing, which takes place at the bottom of the leaf close to the leaf edge, the female makes several 'trial punctures', which are later on, often still visible as a curving row of 2–7 brown spots perpendicular to the initial corridor.
 These trial punctures are typical for this species.
-If these punctures are absent, one must look at the Cornus-species: on Cornus mas it is A. treitschkiella and on Cornus sanguinea it is A. petryi.
+If these punctures are absent, one must look at the Cornus species: on Cornus mas it is A. treitschkiella and on Cornus sanguinea it is A. petryi.

 The adults are day-active in full sun.